What Is House Hacking? 9 Ways to Start

 What is house hacking?

-Whether you’re buying a home with house hacking in mind or adjusting your current living situation, it’s a flexible approach that can make homeownership more affordable.
+Whether you’re buying a home with this strategy in mind or finding ways to make your current home work harder for you, house hacking offers a flexible way to make homeownership more affordable.

 Why are homeowners house hacking?